-“Searching for Methuseleh”
+“Searching for Methuselah”

 Black River’s bald cypress monuments. -Photo by Andrew Kornylak

-“Searching for Methuseleh”
+“Searching for Methuselah”

 by Paul Ferguson